sous-chefs/visualstudio/README.md

 Configures the enable_nuget_package_restore environment variable.
 Included by the default recipe.

 ## dotnet_prereq
-Logs a warning if .NET is not installed.
+Logs a warning if .NET 4.5.x is not installed.
+This recipe does not curently check for .NET 4.6.
 Included by the default recipe.

 # Optional Recipes